A graph-theoretic approach to computing Selmer groups of elliptic curves $y^2 = x^3 + bx$ over $\mathbb{Q}(i)$: Linear-Algebraic Interpretation of Linear-Algebraic Interpretation of S(phi)(Eb/Q(i))

-The goal of this section is to translate the conditions of Proposition \ref{Graph-theory-prop} to a matrix equation, whose solutions correspond to those square-free divisors $d\mid b$ which satisfy LSC away from $1+i$.
-We first define the \textit{adjacency matrix} $A(G_b) \in \text{Mat}_{(M+N)\times (M+N)}(\Z/4\Z)$ by
+The goal of this section is to translate the conditions of Proposition \ref{Graph-theory-prop} to a matrix equation whose solutions correspond to those square-free divisors $d\mid 2b$ which satisfy LSC away from $1+i$.
+The \textit{adjacency matrix} $A(G_b) \in \text{Mat}_{M+N}(\Z/4\Z)$ is defined by